sdulicny/heroic-comedy-csv/pages/rexvrex.md

   </figcaption>
 </figure>

-Rechts gegen rechts - or Rights against rights in English - is a movement that uses practical jokes to trick neo-nazis into fundraising for causes that work against prejudice and oppression.
+Rechts gegen rechts - or Right against the right in English - is a movement that uses practical jokes to trick neo-nazis into fundraising for causes that work against prejudice and oppression.
 For more information, see their website <a href="https://rechtsgegenrechts.de/">here.

 <p class="lead">Articles About Rechts Gegen Rechts</p>